 Portfolio management fees: Fees for portfolio management services vary by advisor and account type, and are negotiable.
 The firm does specify, however, that the maximum annual asset-based fee typically allowed to go to Morgan Stanley is 2%.

-Keep in mind that clients who work with an advisor as well as additional managers will owe extra management fees, adding up to another 0.75% onto their annual rate.
+Keep in mind that clients who work with an advisor as well as additional managers will owe extra management fees, adding up to another 0.75% to their annual rate.
 The fee typically covers management, transaction and custody costs.

 Separately, clients are responsible for internal mutual fund fees.
 They will also owe transaction fees when a firm other than Morgan Stanley executes trades for their portfolio.